Boost Your Startup's Social Media Marketing with 10 Expert Tips

 First, create a social media content calendar to ensure you know what topics you're generating and when you want to post them.
 Then, employ automation software.
 Many of these automation suites include ways to schedule posts ahead of time across platforms.
 So your new blog post will go up at the same time every Monday and Wednesday morning, then the social media posts will go out with links to direct those audiences over to read them, too.
 You can often create crossposts, so your LinkedIn and Facebook followers will get an abbreviated version of each post.
 All while you're getting your coffee and catching up on emails.

-This follows from tip #1 about automation and depending on the solution you go with, it may be redundant since many social media automation tools are already integrated.
-So this tip is for anyone not using automation or using a collection of tools rather than an all-in-one type solution.
+This follows from tip #1 about automation; depending on your solution, it may be redundant since many social media automation tools are already integrated.
+So this tip is for anyone not using automation or a collection of tools rather than an all-in-one solution.

 Be sure your tools integrate.
-What use is automated blog posting if you have to remember to tweet out a link every time a new post goes up?
+What use is automated blog posting if you must remember to tweet a link every time a new post goes up?
 Or if you have to set a reminder to email your contact list when you have a new tutorial video uploaded?

 Once you've put some of these processes and solutions in place, you'll want to be sure you can measure success, right?
 Invest in a good analytics engine and lay out your KPIs.
-That way, you'll not only have the correct data but the ability to learn as much as possible from that data.
+That way, you'll have the correct data and the ability to learn as much as possible from that data.

 There are inexpensive options here; the first among them is Google Analytics.
 Many of the automation tools referenced above include analytics modules, so you may not have to go far to glean the necessary information.
 HubSpot, Hootsuite, Buffer, Sprout Social, and Sendible all come to mind as comprehensive suites.